danielrosehill/Master_Backup_Strategy/README.md

 # 4: Pull S3 --> Local (Manual, Every 6 Months)

 In order to keep a second copy of the cloud media that is onsite (S3 is clearly another cloud) about once every six months I then pull down my S3 buckets and copy them locally.

+I am currenntly doing this onto an external encrypted SSD.
+I am about to transition over to keeping these backups on a Synology NAS.

 Specifically I want to download: